 - Vacuum up the excess fur on the tarp or sheet—or build yourself a new dog out of it, you’ll probably have enough!

 For the best results, you should actually do this daily.
 That might sound like a lot, but it can be a kind of relaxing experience for you and your dog.
-Plus, all your other friends who own English Shepherds will be completely mystified by your (almost) fur-free home!
+Plus, all your other friends who own this breed will be completely mystified by your (almost) fur-free home!

 #5 How Much Exercise Does My English Shepherd Need?